MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extensions-moving-scope.md

 For a definition of the different extension types and their scope, see [Extension Types and Scope](devenv-extension-types-and-scope.md).

 ## Moving a PTE to AppSource

 Scenario: You have deployed your extension for selected customers as a PTE and are now aiming at covering more markets by deploying it as an AppSource app.

-### Identity requirements
+### Identity requirements for the PTE

 - Changing the App ID
   - This means that the data won't be available anymore, see below.
-  - This means that dependent extensions will need to be updated to use the new App ID in their `app.json` file.
+  - This means that dependent extensions will need to be updated to use the new app ID in their `app.json` file.
 - Changing the name, publisher, or version to make sure that there is no PTE and an AppSource with same name, publisher, and version.

-### AppSource requirements
+### AppSource requirements for the PTE to become an AppSource app

 - Changing the ID of all objects to be in the AppSource range.
 PTEs are using a different range.
 - Use affixes, except for PTEs, they are not required to use affixes.